Answering Your Frequently Asked Questions

 If it is a recipe from my website, I only post the recipes that have turned out well for me and I try to be very detailed at writing the instructions.
 Sometimes things slip by me though, so if you see an error, please let me know, so I can correct it.

-Otherwise, It’s always good to not only read the printable recipe card, but to also read the post as well because sometimes there are extra tidbits of helpful information in there too.
+Otherwise, It’s always good to not only read the printable recipe card, but to also read the post as well because there are extra tidbits of helpful information in there too, which usually was too much to add to the recipe card.
+I usually add an FAQ section in each recipe post that answers questions about substituting ingredients and other things.
+There’s usually a table of contents close to the beginning of each post so you can easily navigate the post.

-I try not to write really long recipe posts, so that you can get straight to the point.
-My best piece of advice is to follow the instructions exactly as written, at least the first time.
+I try not to write really long recipe posts so that you can get straight to the point.
+My best piece of advice is to follow the instructions exactly as written, at least the first time before making your own changes.

-Sometimes what we think something isn’t important (like having the butter at the correct temperature, or the mixing method, or how long we actually mix the batter) but it really is important and makes a difference in the final product.
+Sometimes what we think a thing isn’t that important (like having the butter at the correct temperature, or the mixing method, or how long we actually mix the batter) but it really is important and makes a difference in the final product.

 Always try to use the ingredients listed without substitutions, unless you are a very experienced baker.